Current

 About

 Karen Christopher is a collaborative performance maker, performer, and teacher.
-Her company, Haranczak/Navarre Performance Projects, is currently engaged in creating a series of duet performances.
+Her company is called Haranczak/Navarre Performance Projects.
 She was a member of Chicago-based Goat Island performance group for 20 years until the group disbanded in 2009.
 She now lives in the UK, working to define a practice which continues in a collaborative and plural mode.

 What crackles between the two women is something like love, or art, or morals.
 It is an emotional connection (like love), an abundance of meanings (like art), a shared cultural belief (like morals).
 It is a mutual understanding that means they know when to start and when to stop, when to stay silent and when to sing, when to be in unison and when to be in companionship.